RajeshPatadiya/game-of-tests-laravel/README.md

 # Installation

-1. Require this repository
+1. Require this repository and

-``composer require swisnl/game-of-tests-laravel``
+``composer require swisnl/game-of-tests-laravel php-http/guzzle6-adapter ``

+Why php-http/guzzle6-adapter?
+The GitHub API package is decoupled from any HTTP messaging client with help by HTTPlug.
+Read about clients in our docs.

 2. Add the service provider to ``app.php``